LuwisHuang/PatternAnalysis-2025/recognition/ADNI_classification_49085949/README.md

 #### Analysis

-- **Training Efficiency:** Achieved 71.93% test accuracy in only 24 epochs (4× faster)
-- **Performance Trade-off:** Marginal 1.16% accuracy drop compared to 100-epoch training
-- **Generalization Gap:** Training accuracy ~80% vs validation ~73% indicates the model reached its generalization limit early
+The model achieved 71.93% test accuracy in just 24 epochs, training about four times faster than the 100-epoch setup, with only a 1.16% accuracy drop, demonstrating strong training efficiency.
+However, the consistent train-validation gap (around 80% vs 73%) suggests that the model had already reached its generalization limit early, and further training brought limited improvement.

 **Key Insights:**
 Extended training beyond 30 epochs yields only minimal accuracy improvements, indicating that the model has likely reached a performance plateau on this dataset.
 Early stopping proves effective in reducing computational costs while still maintaining competitive performance.
 The consistent gap between training and validation results across experiments suggests that further improvements may require larger and more diverse datasets, more sophisticated domain-specific augmentations, or potentially ensemble methods and architectural modifications.